 Please also note that several private properties are protected through conservation easements, and these areas are not open to public use.
 Please respect the private landowners who have protected these lands.
 Currently four of the 20 conservation easements are open to the public and they are indicated on our interactive map.

 Leave No Trace

-We encourage you to always practice Leave No Trace ethics when in the outdoors, especially when visiting our nature areas.
-Please be respectful of our Special Places and actively follow these simple minimal impact techniques to preserve the fun for years to come:
+We encourage you to always practice Leave No Trace ethics when in the outdoors, and when visiting our nature areas.
+Please be respectful of our special places and actively follow these simple minimal impact techniques to preserve the land for all to enjoy for years to come:

 - Plan Ahead and Prepare.
 Planning ahead is the best way to protect both yourself and our nature areas.
 Dress for the weather, and bring an extra layer in case the forecast changes.
 Wear good shoes, pack water and a snack, and consult a map before making a visit.
-Not all of our protected places have cell phone service, so leave an itinerary with a friend in case you run into trouble on the trail.
+Not all of our protected places have cell phone service, so leave an itinerary with a friend in case you run into trouble.

 - Travel on Durable Surfaces.
 Sticking to the trail leaves room for wildlife and reduces our impact on the natural world.
 Creating shortcuts causes erosion, as well as impacts the beauty of the landscape.
 Prepare for whatever the trail throws at you!
 Boots dry overnight, while plants can take years to recover.

 - Dispose of Waste Properly.
 Pack out your trash!
 If you see any litter along the trail, we'd appreciate it if you brought it out with you, even if it's not your own.
 Together, we can keep our landscape attractive and trash-free.